-This market could indeed have been cyclical, driven by customerThe person who pays for and/or uses your products and services.
-Also known as the "end user" (as opposed to channel partner).’s fiscal year and financial requirements.
+This market could indeed have been cyclical, driven by customer’s fiscal year and financial requirements.
 However, it could also be caused by having “trained” customers that they will get a better deal if they wait until year end.
 (It could be a combination of both.)

 So, what does this imply?
 Does it mean the bottleneck doesn’t really exist?

 Cherie Durkin points out the value of achieving a smooth flow, if you can:

 I see the “close under pressure” in full force.
 Of course these are inferences but, with sales closing at a higher rate at the end of the month, they are selling with the pressure of the close and perhaps are relying on this technique.
 That is an issue and one we see in administration in such areas as collections and billings.

 The idea is the “push is on!”
 The downfall is throughput is very poor as we lack the smoothing consistency of the close, which of course smooths the backlog for ops and billing for revenue flow.

 This is absolutely true, and the lumpy flow of business (combined with poor forecast accuracy) drives many an operations executive crazy.
 It ruins cash flow, drives higher costs, and makes it much harder to show consistent profitability.